History, Accreditation, and Organization

 Students in the Elaine Marieb College of Nursing are required to adhere to certain health maintenance procedures in compliance with standards prescribed by affiliating clinical agencies and The Commonwealth of Massachusetts General Laws, Chapter 76, Section 15C, entitled Immunization of college health science students.
 Students may use the services of their own family health care providers or the University Health Services.
 The policies are intended to protect the health and well-being of the client as well as the nursing student engaged in clinical practice.
 The health maintenance plan is as follows:

-All students must carry health insurance at all times while registered as a student.
+All students must always carry health insurance while registered as a student.

 CPR Requirement

-American Heart Association Course: BLS for the Healthcare Provider.
-This is the only course accepted by all of our affiliating agencies.
-Online courses are not acceptable.
+American Heart Association Course: BLS for the Healthcare Provider is the only CPR course accepted by all our affiliated agencies.
+American Red Cross CPR is currently NOT accepted.
+Online courses are also not acceptable.

 Professional Liability Insurance